pstaender/mongraph/README.md

 ### TODO's

   * caching of loaded Nodes and Documents
-* avoid loading all documents if we have a specific mongodb query
+  * avoid loading all documents if we have a specific mongodb query (particular done already)
   * benchmark
   * more examples, documentation and better readme
-* refactor code (especially `processtools`)
+  * refactor `processtools` and create seperate extensions for node, path and relationship (neo4j)

+### Known issue

+Currently we have more nodes count after the test than we had before… actually they should be equal because they (all) get deleted with the corresponding documents.

+For now: this is definetly an issue but should have no effect on daily usage because all relationships get deleted correctly and we are always working with node(s) of existing documents.